Our Mission OUR CORE BELIEFS OUR Constitution and Governance Our Annual Focus Our HistoryOur Consortium

 PROGRAM PRIORITIES Core Values

 Our Annual Focus

 To learn more about our Annual Focus: Called to Explore, please visit our Current Message Series page by clicking the button below.

 In September of 1976, two William and Mary science professors and their wives sought to establish a fellowship committed to Christ, the essentials of the historic Christian faith, and ministry in the community of Williamsburg and around the world.
 They began meeting in their homes and as the body grew, they moved to meet in nearby Walsingham Academy.
 In 1989 the fellowship moved to its current location on John Tyler Highway.
 Over the years the building has grown and changed, but the purpose of the church has remained the same: to faithfully serve Jesus Christ and His mission to make disciples as an interdenominational family of faith.

 The Williamsburg Community Chapel maintains an association with a group of churches in the Tidewater region of Virginia called the Hampton Roads Consortium.
 The Consortium was birthed out of the church planting efforts of the Tabernacle Church or Norfolk, as well as an additional church adopted into the Consortium.
 This group of aligned “sister” and “mother” churches are united in the vision and focus of being broadly evangelical and committed to global missions.
 Consortium churches share needed counsel and assistance by working together in global missions endeavors, gathering for special ministry and fellowship events, exchanging pulpits periodically, and praying for one another.

-The Consortium consists of: Tabernacle Church of Norfolk, Community Church of Chesapeake, James River Community Church, Peninsula Community Chapel, Virginia Beach Community Chapel, and the Williamsburg Community Chapel.
+The Consortium consists of: Tabernacle Church of Norfolk, Centerpoint Community Church, James River Community Church, Peninsula Community Chapel, Virginia Beach Community Chapel, and the Williamsburg Community Chapel.